orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - History/causal graph and other mapping like a branchial graph
 	- Can have a history, but no current value
 - Theorem Proving System
+- Analyses and injection of existing binaries/programming languages.

 ---